brefphp/bref/docs/environment/database-planetscale.md

     Once reviewed and approved, you can add it to the deploy queue and PlanetScale will begin the deployment.

     The schema changes are deployed without downtime: no table gets locked, and production is not slowed down during the migration.
-This is what we call non-blocking schema changes.
-You can learn more about this process in our Non-blocking schema changes documentation.
+This is what is called "[non-blocking schema changes](https://planetscale.com/docs/concepts/nonblocking-schema-changes)".

 The migrations are now applied to production.